PNW I&L

 Get Tickets

-The event will explore the growing demand for data centres and ask what occupiers and investors want from sheds in 2025, as well as giving you the facts and figures on land, rents, and yields that you need to make informed business decisions.
+The event will explore how the current economic climate is affecting decision-making by occupiers and investors, as well as giving you the facts and figures on land, rents, and yields that you need to make informed business decisions.

 Book your ticket now to hear from agents, developers, contractors, local authorities, and investors about what is exciting them and what is keeping them up at night.